Hello! We are the Harunas, an international married couple living in rural Japan.

 Living in a different country from the one where I was born means I cannot visit my family or old friends as frequently as I would like.
 So, I truly appreciate the ability to stay connected using the internet.. can you imagine waiting for handwritten letters to arrive by ship overseas, like in centuries past? […]Read More

 It is nearly time for the Obon festival (お盆), or Festival of the Dead.
 Obon is a holiday season in Japan that began as a Buddhist tradition of honoring one’s family ancestors.
 My husband and I do not practice Buddhist customs or believe in the spiritualism of Obon.
 However, the festival is a time of reunion, […]Read More

-We are ever-so-slowly learning how to homestead (see here), and this summer we started a garden.
+We are ever-so-slowly learning how to garden, and began our first garden this summer.
 I’m still in awe that we’ve managed to grow anything!
-Even though I had experience gardening as a kid, it still feels different to take full ownership of a garden.
-I decided to start small, by filling in a raised […]Read More
+Even though I had experience gardening as a kid, it still feels different to take full ownership of one.
+I decided to start small, by filling in a raised garden bed of […]Read More

 So you’ve already set a budget or had the time-off approved for your dream trip.. but what about saving on all of the “smaller” expenses that add up while traveling?
 Masashi and I are looking forward to our “bucket-list” trip (see here: how to plan a budget trip).. but this is not our first adventure, […]Read More